How to Track Congress Stock Trades: The STOCK Act Explained

 What a Filing Actually Contains

-Ticker, transaction type, and an amount range (e.g. "$50,001–$100,000") — not an exact figure.
+Ticker, transaction type, and an amount range (e.g. "$50,001-$100,000") - not an exact figure.
 Treat every number as a band, not a precise dollar amount.
+Anyone quoting an exact dollar figure from a PTR is guessing.

-Staying Current Without Checking Two Government Portals by Hand
+The Real Cost of Checking Two Government Portals by Hand

 FAQ